Fabiola-Eto/MULTIPLY-Initiative/multimorbidity_list.md

 >
 All code sets have been thoroughly clinically revised by Dr Sarah Finer and Dr Miriam Samuel.
 >
-Please, note that only for 'Constipation' we have two code lists - one composed by Gemscriptcode/Prodcodes (prescription codes), and another composed by Read v2 codes.
-Additionally, 'Painful conditions' were defined using only Gemscriptcode/Prodcodes.
-Note that for both conditions that used prescribing codes we adopted the codelists defined by the CPRD@Cambridge group.
+Please, note that 'Constipation' and 'Painful conditions' were the only conditions defined using Gemscriptcode/Prodcodes (prescription codes).
+For both of them we adopted the codelists of prodcodes defined by the CPRD@Cambridge group.
 The original codelists can be found [here](https://www.phpc.cam.ac.uk/pcu/research/research-groups/crmh/cprd_cam/codelists/v11/).
 >
 >
 | Count | Conditions included                                                                          | Read v2 codelist                                  | ICD10-10 codelist                                  | OPCS-4 codelist                            | Prodcode codelist                        |